-To understand customer value, you have to understand the Rational and Emotional benefits of your products or services vis-à-vis your competition.
+To understand customer value, you have to understand the rational and emotional benefits of your products or services vis-à-vis your competition.
 I encourage you to read about the voice of the customer and benchmarking.
 Here are some best practices to do this:

 Rational Benefit Benchmarking

-One of the simplest and insightful exercises to do is a product or service performance benchmarking analysis.
+One of the simplest and most insightful exercises to do is a product or service performance benchmarking analysis.
 Figure out the most important rational benefits of your product or service and what features or performance measurements are important to those rational benefits.
-Figure out 2-3 competitive products and services to compare yourself to and either research and find the data or do your own testing to see how the important features or performance measurements of your product or service compares to competitive products and services.
+Figure out 2-3 competitive products and services to compare yourself to and either research and find the data or do your own testing to see how the important features or performance measurements of your product or service compare to competitive products and services.
 At Goal Zero, we used to call this analysis competitive cage fights, as we imagined throwing our solar panels into a cage to fight competitors’ solar panels in a fight to the death.
 We used to compare solar efficiency, output, compatibility (with phones and batteries), and durability.
 It is really enlightening to simply put the prioritized features or performance measurements on a piece of paper with objective comparisons to competitors.

 Emotional Benefit Benchmarking